NSERC guide on integrating equity, diversity and inclusion considerations in research

 Crash test dummies used in auto safety testing commonly use what is assumed to be a standard adult male model that is simply scaled for varying heights and weights to account for people of all sizes.
 However, female bodies are not just a smaller version of a male body.
 An analysis of automotive crash data from 1998 to 2008 in the United States revealed that, even after controlling for weight and body mass, the odds of being severely injured were 47% higher in belt-restrained female drivers than in belt-restrained male drivers involved in a comparable crash (Bose and Segui-Gomez, 2011).
 The same is true for obese individuals and the elderly, who are at a greater risk of serious injuries in car crashes, as well as pregnant individuals who have a high risk of fetal injuries even in minor crashes (Schiebinger et al. 2011–2020).
 Thus, inadequate critical reflection on implicit assumptions embedded in auto-safety testing—the tendency to assume a “standard” male body adequately represents all human bodies—has resulted in inequities for the majority of car users.
 Missing from research are crash-test dummies that accurately model a diversity of bodies, in terms of their respective geometry, muscle and ligament strength, spinal alignment, dynamic response to trauma and mass distribution.

-Example 2 illustrates how inequitable social norms have permeated into genetic research leading to unfounded assumptions which were later proven to be inaccurate.
+Example 2 illustrates how inequitable social norms have permeated into genetic research, leading to unfounded assumptions that were later proven to be inaccurate.

 Example 2: An overreliance on common assumptions in developmental biology has led to gaps in knowledge in ovarian development

 In the 1990s, experts working on the key mechanisms of mammalian sex determination had come to a consensus that the mechanisms controlling testis development were the key to understanding sex determination overall.
-The SRY gene, located on the Y chromosome, found to control testis development, was declared the ‘master gene’ in control of sex determination.
-Ovarian development was considered a “passive” and “default” pathway and consequently the mechanisms of ovarian development received very little attention.
-Some members of the research community had been raising concerns about this lack of attention to ovarian development beginning in the mid-1980s, arguing that this lack of attention resulted from the imposition of gendered social norms about typical male and female roles in reproduction (Richardson 2008; 2013).
-By the mid-1990s, pathways of ovarian development were reconceptualised as “active” and research began to focus on the mechanisms involved in ovarian development and maintenance.
+The SRY gene, located on the Y chromosome and found to control testis development, was declared the “master gene” in control of sex determination.
+Ovarian development was considered a “passive” and “default” pathway, and consequently, the mechanisms of ovarian development received very little attention.
+Some members of the research community had been raising concerns about this lack of attention to ovarian development as early as the mid-1980s, arguing that this lack of attention resulted from the imposition of gendered social norms about typical male and female roles in reproduction (Richardson 2008; 2013).
+By the mid-1990s, pathways of ovarian development were reconceptualized as “active,” and research began to focus on the mechanisms involved in ovarian development and maintenance.
 By the early 2000s, the “master gene” theory controlling sex determination had largely been abandoned, replaced by a more comprehensive and complex understanding of sex determining pathways involving many factors.

-You are invited to consider your work through a critical EDI lens from the initial framing of research questions to the dissemination of findings.
-The goal is to encourage greater reflection on how your research could be strengthened by integrating EDI considerations where relevant.
-Applying an EDI lens means systematically examining how diversity factors such as sex (biological), gender (socio cultural), race, ethnicity, age, disability, sexual orientation, geographic location, among additional possible relevant factors, and their intersections may affect the research questions, design, methodology, analysis, interpretation, and dissemination of results.
+You are invited to consider your work through a critical EDI lens, from the initial framing of research questions to the dissemination of findings.
+The goal is to encourage greater reflection on how your research could be strengthened by the integration of EDI considerations where relevant.
+Applying an EDI lens means systematically examining how diversity factors such as sex (biological), gender (socio cultural), race, ethnicity, age, disability, sexual orientation, geographic location, among other relevant factors, and their intersections may affect the research questions, the design of the study, the methodology, analysis, interpretation, and the dissemination of results.

 NSERC acknowledges that EDI considerations may not be applicable in the context of some proposed research, but nonetheless encourages you to fully consider their relevance, as they apply to more areas than one might think.
 Thoroughly reflecting on the type of data collected and who might be impacted by the research findings is critical before concluding that EDI considerations are not relevant.
 Generally, research that involves or impacts human subjects, organisms capable of differentiation, or their tissues or cells can benefit from such considerations.